kkroesch/vedur/README.md

 # Vedur

-Parses Weather Observation Data From Icelandic Meteorological Office (IMO)
+Parses Weather Observation Data From Icelandic Meteorological Office (IMO) and writes them to a CSV file.

 ## Requirements